Sligo: 17th and 18th centuries

 Sligo Abbey, actually a Dominican Friary, although a ruin, is the only medieval building left standing in the town.
 Much of the structure, including the choir, carved altar (the only one in situ in Ireland) and cloisters, remains.
 When Sir Frederick Hamilton's Parliamentarian soldiers partially sacked Sligo in 1642, the Friary was burned and many friars killed.

 During the Williamite War (1689–91) the town was fought over between the Jacobite Irish Army loyal to James II and Williamite forces.
 Patrick Sarsfield was able to capture the town and repulsed a Williamite attack to retake it; however, Sligo was later surrendered to forces under the command of Arthur Forbes, 1st Earl of Granard.

 In 1798, a mixed force of the Limerick Militia, Essex Fencibles and local yeomanry under a Colonel Vereker were defeated at the battle of Carricknagat at Collooney by the combined Irish and French forces under General Humbert.
 A street in the town is named after the hero of this battle Bartholomew Teeling.
 The Lady Erin monument at Market Cross was erected in 1899 to mark the centenary of the 1798 Rebellion.

 19th century

 The town suffered badly from a cholera outbreak in 1832.
-Scholars speculate that Bram Stoker, whose mother Charlotte Blake Thornley was probably (there are no records and the family lived in both Sligo and Ballyshannon) born in Sligo in 1818 and experienced the epidemic first hand, was influenced by her stories when he wrote his famous novel, Dracula.
+Scholars speculate that Bram Stoker, whose mother Charlotte Blake Thornley was probably (there are no records and the family lived in both Sligo and Ballyshannon) born in Sligo in 1818 and experienced the epidemic first hand, was influenced by her stories when he wrote his novel Dracula.
 The family lived on Correction Street in the town.
 After fleeing to Ballyshannon, Charlotte wrote:

 At the end of that time, we were able to live in peace till the plague had abated and we could return to Sligo.
 There, we found the streets grass-grown and five-eighths of the population dead.
 We had great reason to thank God who had spared us.